bradhaas/TheCompendium/content/Ziraj the Hunter.md

 ---
 ## Summary
 - A burly half orc paladin and one of the original members of the [[Doom Raiders]]
-- Loyal to anyone who shows him kindness.
+- Loyal to anyone who shows him kindness
 - Good Friends with Chad
 -
 ![](Ziraj.png)